 The company’s response was to start modelling varying delivery scenarios with CACI’s Truckstops, one of the world’s most widely-used routing and scheduling applications.
 This is equally suitable for optimising fixed routes and planning routes that vary from day to day.
 It has inbuilt capability to take account of variations in delivery frequency, and also respects mandatory time windows at specific delivery points.

-“Truckstops is straightforward to use and has a friendly interface,” Martin Ward says, “but it is powerful, and provides a solid modelling platform.
-It also has an appealing mapping capability, which has helped us to explain to our staff how the savings would work, and to sell the benefits to our sales team.”
+Truckstops appealed to us because it is straightforward to use and has a user-friendly interface,” Martin Ward says, “yet it is remarkably powerful, and provides a solid modelling platform.
+It also has an appealing mapping capability.
+We realised this would help us to explain to our staff how the savings would work, and to sell the benefits to our sales team.”

 He says a key step in the early days was to get the data input into Truckstops right.
 “Initially this took time, but our IT department has now developed a custom data export routine, which allows order details to be transferred rapidly to Truckstops from our order processing system.”